-Table 219: IAP Status codes Summary
+Table 235: IAP status codes summary

-Status Code Mnemonic Description 5 DST_ADDR_NOT_MAPPED Destination address is not mapped in the memory map.
+Status Code Mnemonic Description 0 CMD_SUCCESS Command is executed successfully.
+1 INVALID_COMMAND Invalid command.
+2 SRC_ADDR_ERROR Source address is not on a word boundary.
+3 DST_ADDR_ERROR Destination address is not on a correct boundary.
+4 SRC_ADDR_NOT_MAPPED Source address is not mapped in the memory map.
+Count value is taken in to consideration where applicable.
+5 DST_ADDR_NOT_MAPPED Destination address is not mapped in the memory map.
 Count value is taken in to consideration where applicable.
 6 COUNT_ERROR Byte count is not multiple of 4 or is not a permitted value.
 7 INVALID_SECTOR Sector number is invalid.
 8 SECTOR_NOT_BLANK Sector is not blank.
 9 SECTOR_NOT_PREPARED FOR_WRITE_OPERATION Command to prepare sector for write operation was not executed.
 10 COMPARE_ERROR Source and destination data is not same.
 11 BUSY Flash programming hardware interface is busy.

-20.10 JTAG Flash programming interface
+19.10 JTAG flash programming interface